A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Purpose

-This Annex sets out the lawful sequencing by which the Parity Accord may be implemented following democratic consent, in order to prevent constitutional vacuum, institutional drift, or legal uncertainty.
+This Annex sets out the lawful sequencing by which the Parity Accord may be implemented following democratic consent.

-It does not predetermine outcomes, compel adoption, or replace existing legal authority.
-Its function is to ensure that any transition proceeds in an orderly, transparent, and constitutionally grounded manner.
+It does not predetermine outcomes or replace existing legal authority.
+Its function is to provide an orderly and constitutionally grounded transition.

 Indicative Sequencing